Identifying “clear winged” ash borer.

 - Thinning foliage in the crown of the tree.

-Ash/lilac borer and lesser peach tree borer adults begin to emerge when common lilac and Vanhoutte spirea bloom in early to mid May.
-Ash borer plants eggs underneath the bark and the resulting larvae bore into the trunk creating a tunneling system that damages the vascular tissue.
-The tunneling effect the larvae create harms the tree by ruining its ability to transport much needed water and nutrients from the roots to the branches and leaves.
+Ash/lilac borer and lesser peach tree borer adults begin to emerge when common lilac and Vanhoutte spirea bloom in early- to mid-May.
+Ash borer deposits eggs underneath the bark, and the resulting larvae bore into the trunk -creating a tunneling system that damages the vascular tissue.
+The tunneling effect harms the tree by ruining its ability to transport water and nutrients from the roots to the branches and leaves.

 Protecting your Tree from Ash Borer

-The first line of defense for these pests is to have a healthy tree.
-Ash borer prefer stressed trees that have other problems such as but not limited to:
+The first line of defense for these pests is simply to maintain a healthy tree.
+Ash borers prefer stressed trees that have other problems such as:

 - lack of water